Influenza is a highly contagious viral infection that aggressively attacks the respiratory system (your nose, throat, and lungs).

 Symptoms: Is it a Cold or the Flu?

-- Fever: Common with Flu (often over 100°F/38°C); rare with colds.
+- Fever: Highly common with the Flu (often spiking over 100°F/38°C); rare with typical colds.

-- Cough: Usually dry and persistent.
+- Cough: Usually a dry, persistent, and painful cough.

 Transmission